 GROWING SEASON

 Higher than average rainfall (38 inches) with the rains continuing well into spring, delaying bloom and set.
 The temperatures for the rest of the growing season were below average, with only 1 day over 100 degrees (in June) and 29 days over 90 degrees for the remainder of the season.
 Total degree days were 2996.
-Harvest began with Merlot on September 27 after waiting for and achieving ideal maturity, and the Cabernet Sauvignon, Cabernet Franc and Petite Verdot all were completed by October 24.
-Average yield: 2.5 tons per acre.
+Harvest began with Merlot on September 4 after waiting for and achieving ideal maturity, the Cabernet Sauvignon was harvested 10 days later on September 14.
+Cabernet Franc and Petite Verdot both were brought in on September 22 to complete the 2004 harvest.
+Average yield: 1.7 tons per acre.

 TASTING NOTES